vippsas/vipps-ecom-api/vipps-ecom-api.md

 All URLs in Vipps eCommerce API are validated with the [Apache Commons UrlValidator](https://commons.apache.org/proper/commons-validator/apidocs/org/apache/commons/validator/routines/UrlValidator.html).

-If `isApp` is true, the `fallBack` is not validated with Apache Commons UrlValidator, as the app-switch URL may be something like `vipps://`, which is not a valid URL.
+If `isApp` is true, the `fallBack` URL is not validated with Apache Commons UrlValidator, as the app-switch URL may be something like `vipps://`, which is not a valid URL.

 The endpoints required by Vipps must be publicly available.